sinch/docs/docs/voice/voice-for-ios/voice-ios-calling.md

 > ⚠ Credits Required
 >
-> Placing an _App-to-Phone_ call requires that your Sinch account has sufficient credits; Top up credits on your [Account](https://portal.sinch.com/#/account) page.
+> Placing an _App-to-Phone_ call requires that your Sinch account has sufficient credits; top up credits on your [Account](https://portal.sinch.com/#/account) page.
 Credits are used each time an _App-to-Phone_ call is placed and your account balance is updated after each call.

 ## Setting Up an _App-to-SIP_ Call